 It’s funny…how timing really is everything, isn’t it?

 I’d been canned at my full-time job a few weeks earlier.
-And on top of the mental and emotional turmoil wrapped up in that epic fail, my relationship was either busting at the seams or blowing up in front of my face at any given moment, too.
+And on top of the mental and emotional distress born from that epic fail, my relationship was either busting at the seams or blowing up in front of my face at any given moment, too.

 There was no in-between or “even-keeled” about me during those days.
 It was chaos or darkness and my sympathetic nervous system was operating in overdrive more often than not.
 I was experiencing high turbulence and headwinds under both wings.

-Since the day I found out I was 9 weeks pregnant and a handful of days after that, when I ultimately made the decision to terminate the pregnancy with a surgical abortion, I’ve had a countless number of even tougher conversations with myself.
+Since the day I found out I was 9 weeks pregnant and a handful of days after that, when I ultimately made the decision to terminate the pregnancy, I’ve had a countless number of even tougher conversations with myself.

 Do I regret it?